The Opportunities, The Threats, and The Solution

 Their usage habits will not correlate to your primary buyer persona at all, but your AI tools will be using them to retarget and refocus your efforts.
 Ultimately this will lead to fewer leads, and those you do happen to luck into from an effectively randomized target will be of far lower quality.

 Another threat to marketing that is set to increase with AI is affiliate marketing fraud, and in particular chargeback fraud using stolen credit card details.
 Using AI, fraudsters are able to massively speed up their accumulation of details using brute force attacks.
-More credit card details stolen means more opportunity for fraudulent purchases, and more money wasted on illegitimate affiliate marketing.
+More credit card details stolen means more opportunities for fraudulent purchases, and more money wasted on illegitimate affiliate marketing.

 Again, many of your AI targeting systems will view these fraudulent purchases as legitimate, and thereby target the incorrect audience.